 Plenty.
 The reality is that many in the rest of humanity (including people in other Christian churches) do not perceive the fundies, their fundie churches, or their fundie system in the same way the fundies perceive them to be—and the fundies consistently fail to understand this.
 The fundies would say:

-“Why do people run away from us fundies?
+Why do people run away from us fundies?
+That’s easy.
 We are offering Jesus to them!!!
-They must just be vile sinners running away in pain and guilt from the light of Jesus that they must surely see in us as we approach them.”
+They are all vile sinners fleeing from the convicting guilt and pain emitted from the light of Jesus that they must surely see in us as we approach them.

-At the behest of Jesus, people are waking up to all of the pain and agony these people have both created and ignored in a world that was aching for the real Jesus of the New Testament and his love.
-Christian fundamentalism and conservative evangelicalism destroy people outside the fundie realm, and they destroy those within the realm who fully embrace it.
-However, Jesus is reforming the church before our very eyes today, and he is beginning the process by cutting the fundies down to their real size, which may take a microscope to see when the cutting is done.
+At the behest of Jesus Christ, the American people are finally waking up to all of the pain and agony these fundies have both created and ignored in a world that was aching for the real Jesus Christ of the New Testament—and his love and peace.
+Christian fundamentalism and conservative evangelicalism often harm people outside the fundie realm, and they often destroy the mental health, joy, and sense of true inner peace for many of those who abide within the fundie system.
+However, Jesus is beginning to reform the American church for the 21st century, before our very eyes today, and He is beginning this process by cutting the fundies down to their real size, which may take a microscope to see when his Holy cutting is eventually finished.